Pa. National Guard Soldier named Ms. Pennsylvania World Universal

 |0

 This work, Pa.
-National Guard Soldier named Ms. Pennsylvania World Universal [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+National Guard Soldier named Ms. Pennsylvania World Universal, by Brad Rhen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT